 - 36% in customer service

 If you haven’t been focusing on a long-term strategic planning process, it’s not too late to think differently.
 Your future success depends on effective organizational strategic planning.
 It’s also important to remember that a strategic planning process model involves your entire business.
 The discussions that result can lead to meaningful changes in your business.
-The purpose of strategic planning is to also analyze your business and set realistic goals and objectives.
+The purpose of small business strategic planning is to also analyze your operation and set realistic goals and objectives.
 This leads to the creation of a formal document that lays out the company’s views and strategic goals for the future.

 Ready to learn more about strategic management and planning?
 Keep reading through the next sections.

 The 3 Step Strategic Planning Process

-What are the 3 steps in strategic planning?
+What are the 3 steps in strategic planning for small businesses?
 When it comes to the strategic planning process, think of it as having three phases: